Galena Lodge now has four yurts available for rent in the winter and (three) in the summer.

 In the Winter one yurt pull behind sled is included with your yurt rental.
 Snowshoe passes are included with your yurt rental but if you want to Nordic ski you must purchase a NVT trail pass for $17/day.

 In the Summer, all the summer trails are free to use.
 If you need a bike rental, lesson, or a tune up your bike, head on down to the lodge and we will get you taken care of.

 What Do I Need to Bring?

 You will need to bring a sleeping bag, pillow, change of clothes, flashlight, food and personal items.
-Snow can be melted for water.
-Things you don’t need but may want, include slippers, towel/bathing suit for the sauna, and earplugs for your roommates.
+In the winter snow can be melted for water and in the summer season you can pick up jugs of water down at Galena.
+Things you don’t need but may want include slippers, towel/bathing suit for the sauna, and earplugs for your roommates.

 How Do I Get My Gear To The Yurt?

 In the winter, Galena Lodge provides one pull sled with each yurt rental in which you can haul your gear to your yurt.
 It’s uphill, so pack wisely (no luggage or coolers).
 For only $50 round trip a snowmobile with a big toboggan can be provided to haul your gear up.
 Be sure to inquire for more details when you make your reservation since advance notice will be required.

 In the summer, you are able to drive a higher clearance (SUV, Outback, Etc) to the yurts and can haul in your own stuff, don’t forget the water.
 We are also available to haul in your gear in our truck for $50 round trip.
 Then you can walk or bike to the yurt!